-The results of the practice test will show you what subject field is easiest for you and you will learn what areas require your attention most to be successful on all four GED modules.
+The results of the practice test will show you what subject field is easiest for you, and you will learn what areas require your attention most to be successful in all four GED modules.

 How long you will need to get your GED diploma or certificate (that depends on the state you live in) is depending entirely on you, the student.

 Students who study on a regular basis and who can easily focus on learning will be more likely to pass the four GED modules in a relatively short period of time.